BatuCanGD/Sorcerer-Showdown/README.md

 Check with `Usable()`, `Boosted()`, `BurntOut()`.
 The base `Set(Status)` propagates status — override it if you need to forward it to sub-techniques (see `Copy::Set` for an example).

+Register by adding to `GetTechniqueByName` in `Creator.cpp` for JSON support.

 ---

 ### ➕ New Domain